apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：none

 Declare a selection strategy for those servers have many ips.
-Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 ， If no ip match this rule, will choose one randomly..
+Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 , If no ip match this rule, will choose one randomly.

+#### `network_interfaces`

+Default: none

+Declare a selection strategy for those servers with many IPs.
+Note that at most one network interface name should match this list.
+This is a semicolon-separated list represented by the network interface name, such as `eth0`.
+Doris will prioritize IPs that match this rule and only match `priority_networks` if no matching IPs are found.

 #### `http_port`